SolarArbiter/SolarArbiter.github.io/data_model.md

 ### Uploads
 {: .anchor}

-Data may be uploaded to Solar Forecast Arbiter either through the API or the dashboard in either CSV or JSON format.
+Data may be uploaded to the Solar Forecast Arbiter either through the API or the dashboard in either CSV or JSON format.
 Valid files must have timestamps in ISO-8601 format with time zone.
 They must also include the value of the data, and a quality flag of either 0 or 1.

 Each file may only contain data for **one** observation or forecast variable.
 Multiple observation or forecast variables require multiple file uploads to their respective dashboard pages or API end points.

+The Solar Forecast Arbiter does not archive missing status.
+Data uploads with missing data markers such as empty fields, `NaN`, `NULL`, or `-999` will be rejected with a descriptive error message.

 #### CSV
 {: .anchor}